LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-An action returns a `play.mvc.Result` value, representing the HTTP response to send to the web client.
+An action returns a `play.mvc.Result` value, representing the HTTP response.
 In this example the `ok` methid constructs a **200 OK** response containing a **text/plain** response body.

 ## Controllers

-Actually a `Controller` is nothing more than a class regrouping several action methods.
+A `Controller` is really more than a class that groups of several action methods.

-The simplest use case to define an action is a simple method without parameters returning an `Result` value.:
+The simplest version for defining an action is a method without parameters, which returns a `Result` value.:

 ```java
 public static Result index() {